 I’m really talking about two things when I refer to Back-end performance.
 How the code is actually structured, and how the admin menu’s and options are set up.
 If you’re not a developer, don’t worry too much about the code.
 Again, just make sure there are no debug warnings floating about.

 But definitely take a look at how the admin is structured.
 Is the plugin making use of custom post types, creating separate sections for organizing content?
 Are there far too many options to choose from?
 Does the menu seem sloppy or poorly designed?
 Just keep these things in mind as your going through your testing.
 And if you’re developer it’s probably a good idea to poke around the code a bit to see if something feels off.
 You can always use Tom McFarlin’s Plugin Boilerplate for reference.

 Your last step is to look for how well a plugin is supported.
 A plugin is typically about as strong as the care and attention that a developer gives to it, so support offers a window into the kind of experience you’re going to get.
 For free plugins, you’ll want to see how active developers are on the provided support forums.
 In the right sidebar, there’ll be a little box that has quick access to that info, but you can explore the forums a bit more since it’s not always 100% accurate.

-For premium or third party plugins, make sure that there is a dedicated site set up for it.
+For a premium or third-party plugins, make sure that there is a dedicated site set up for it.
 And if the plugin demands it, proper documentation to go along with it.
 And the biggest factor, make sure that other WordPress users are engaging with the plugin, and that the developer is addressing feature requests and issues.